ascherj/humanity/src/pages/blog/2021-02-16-supplements-for-chronic-utis.md

 **Foods to avoid:**

 When you have a UTI you should avoid eggs first and foremost.
-They use eggs in Petri dishes in labs to feed and experiment with bacteria.
+They use eggs in Petri dishes in labs to feed, grow and experiment with bacteria.
 The second is to avoid dairy products and if you are really committed and want to go all out, avoid corn, gluten, and canola oil.
 All these foods ultimately feed strep.

 Recap: